ali4zimi/ali4zimi/README.md

 ### Hi👋,
-I am Ali Azimi, and I am software engineer.
-I'm currently studying my master's degree at the Technical University of Munich.
+I am Ali Azimi, and I am data-driven full-stack developer.
+I design web applications, deploy them on the cloud and maintain their availability.